nationalparkservice/acoustic_discovery/README.md

 that controls this in the `process` function of the detector called `chunk_size_minutes`.
 This allows the user to specify how many (whole) minutes of audio to load into memory at a time for processing.
 The output for all chunks is concatenated at the end of processing.
-Note that currently, the detector does not "look-ahead" across the chunk boundaries so there is a gap in detections at these boundaries the size of the detection window.
+Note that currently, the detector does not "look ahead" across the chunk boundaries so there is a gap in detections at these boundaries the size of the detection window.